vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 The VMware Edge Compute Stack helps companies manage their edge locations with little or no local IT staff and enables them to run VM workloads at these sites.
 Now with the addition of VMware Tanzu, you can simplify how you architect and deploy a cloud native stack at hundreds or thousands of edge locations so that you can run cloud native applications at the edge.

-The Tanzu Design for VMware Edge Compute Stack described in this paper offers a best practice for running Tanzu at edge locations where the VMware Edge Compute Stack is already deployed.
-In this paper, we’ll specifically address these challenges at the edge:
+The Tanzu Design for VMware Edge Compute Stack described here offers a best practice for running Tanzu at edge locations where the VMware Edge Compute Stack is already deployed.
+We’ll specifically address these challenges at the edge:

 - Running and managing Kubernetes infrastructure
 - Providing a consistent development and deployment environment for applications across the cloud, datacenter, and edge